-Are you still working on filing your 2020 taxes?
-Did you know that there are certain tax deductions that can lower your taxes and maximize your refund?
+Are you still working on filing your 2021 taxes?
+Did you know that there are certain tax deductions that can lower lower the amount of taxes you might owe or help maximize your refund?

 At Home Assist Health, we wanted to share a few tax tips to help you find as many deductions as possible.